 It matters because dog food companies may be lying to you, which shouldn't be a surprise at this point.

-If you are committed to a grain free diet for dogs, be sure to read the labels carefully.
-Sometimes rice or brewer’s barley are in “gluten-free” or “grain-free” dog food diets.
-These diets should be labelled “No Wheat, Soy or Corn” instead of simply grain-free, because rice is a grain.
+If you are committed to a grain-free diet for dogs, be sure to read the labels carefully.
+Sometimes rice or brewer’s barley is in “gluten-free” or “grain-free” dog food diets.
+These diets should be labeled “No Wheat, Soy or Corn” instead of simply grain-free because rice is a grain.

 2. It's Not Necessarily Healthier for Dogs

-First, let's start with a simple fact: there is no scientific evidence suggesting that grain free diet for dogs is a better option for every pet.
+First, let's start with a simple fact: there is no scientific evidence suggesting that a grain-free diet for dogs is a better option for every pet.
 In fact, the research that has been done on these diets found somewhat opposite results.
 A 2014 study concludes:

 “Labels that read ‘grain-free’ are more harmful to the dog and should not be given unless required for other specific needs.”

-Experts staying on the top of current research pet nutrition further confirm this, and generally disagree about switching your dog to a grain free diet without a good reason to do so (see this, this, this, and this).
+Experts staying on top of current research on pet nutrition further confirm this, and generally disagree about switching your dog to a grain-free diet without a good reason to do so (see this, this, this, and this).

 On the other hand, grain-free diets that are high in protein and fat and low in carbs can be problematic for some dogs (2).

-Studies show how feeding your dog grain-free may result in an imbalance of microorganisms in the dog’s digestive tract, and if not immediately then eventually resulting in flatulence, diarrhea, vomiting or constipation.
+Studies show how feeding your dog grain-free may result in an imbalance of microorganisms in the dog’s digestive tract, and if not immediately then eventually result in flatulence, diarrhea, vomiting, or constipation.